SharonF11/Programming/README.md

 Whatever we decide we will need to be able to do the following CRUD - Create Review Update or Delete information stored in the program.
 A chatbot helps save a lot of time when interacting with customers.
+Using the ChatterBot Python library, we can create a simple chatbot.
+This library is designed to deliver automated responses to user inputs.
+When a user enters a specific input in the chatbot, the bot saves the input along with the response for future use.
+Every time a new input is supplied to the chatbot, this information enables it to provide automated responses.
+The first step in creating a chatbot in Python is to import all the necessary packages and initialize the variables we'll be working with.